Pair world-class dining with a cool-climate wine scene and you’ll certainly have enough reasons to spend a weekend in Tasmania.

 Where to stay

-Hobart is your best bet – it’s just a brilliant city, and conveniently, the wine regions (the Coal River, Derwent and Huon Valleys) are all within a 40-minute drive from the town centre.
+Hobart is your best bet to stay – as it’s just a brilliant city.
+Conveniently, the wine regions (the Coal River, Derwent and Huon Valleys) are all within a 40-minute drive from the town centre.

 Located in Richmond (just a stone’s throw from Hobart airport), Pooley Wines offers a great introduction to the distinct flavours of Southern Tassie.
 They’re praised for their sublime pinot noir and chardonnay here, but their riesling, cabernet merlot and gewurztraminer are all cracking, too.
 The team fires up the pizza oven from Friday to Sunday and there’s really nothing better than eating delicious woodfired pizza with a glass of pinot overlooking historic Richmond and the Coal River Valley.